-The difference between success and failure can be just a matter of keeping in touch.
+The difference between success and failure can be as simple as keeping in touch.

 It takes effort to meet people.
 So once you’ve met someone, get the most out of the relationship for both of you, and keep in touch.